 - Smiling Marlin

-The Builder’s Award is to be awarded to the club member who makes a significant contribution to the swim club.
+The Builder’s Award is awarded to the club member who makes a significant contribution to the swim club.
 It is in honour of Art Mellom the Marlins Summer Swim Club founder.

 Past Art Mellom award winners: